Making Mine Tailings

 This, and other tailings facility failures, led to decisive action by ICMM, the United Nations Environment Programme (UNEP) and the UN-backed Principles for Responsible Investment (PRI) to make mine tailings facilities safer.

-Together, they co-convened the Global Tailings Review, and in 2020 developed and published the Global Industry Standard on Tailings Management (GISTM).
+Together, they co-convened the Global Tailings Review, and in 2020 developed and published the GISTM.

 The Goal